 We use energy terms in our pump system such as head because we need to know how much energy

-to a higher level and overcoming friction.
+at a height and overcoming friction.

 has potential energy at the top of a hill even though she is not moving; as she rolls down the